This is the eighth section of the Disaster Manual. This section is on consumer protection issues. This resource is meant for volunteer lawyers.

 For further information regarding the Cooling-Off Rule, please visit the FTC’s website on the topic at https://www.consumer.ftc.gov/articles/0176-buyers-remorse-when-ftcs-cooling-rule-may-help.

 Often disasters can trigger financial crises as victims fall behind in their bills.
-Missed payments or collection actions can damage their credit ratings.
+Missed or late payments can damage their credit ratings.

 Disaster victims should not avoid dealing with their financial situations even though taking stock of their increased costs and decreased assets can be very stressful.
 Attorneys working with disaster victims need to be aware of the following: